 Quilters are definitely a loyal bunch, and most have a favorite batting brand or two.
 If you're a newbie, go ahead and experiment, but also feel free to lean on more experienced quilters for recommendations.
 Warm & Natural batting is known for creating a soft, crinkled finish after washing that some quilters prefer, and Dream Green brand is a reliable recycled choice.
 I personally enjoy Pellon battings, which come in a wide variety of fiber content.
 I find my Pellon quilts hold up nicely in the wash.

 Professional longarm quilting machines can handle pretty much any batting you can buy.
 But if you're using a domestic sewing machine, you might have an easier time with lower loft — especially if your project is on the large side.
 The bulk of large batting cuts, combined with thicker loft, can make it a tight squeeze to fit your basted quilt through the neck of your machine, and that's just asking for problems.
-(Check out this class for more on quilting a big project on a small machine.)
+(Check out our online class Quilting Big Projects on a Small Machine for more).

 Once you've got the basics of size, fiber content, and brand, it's time to get into the nitty gritty.
 Here are some other terms you'll see, and what they mean.

 - Some battings will specify an optimal quilting distance between rows of stitches.
 Take a look at your quilting pattern and use this info to your advantage.